earlephilhower/arduino-pico/docs/multicore.rst

 The RP2040 provides a hardware FIFO for communicating between cores, but it is used exclusively for the idle/resume calls described above.
-Instead, please use the following functions to access a softwarae-managed, multicore safe FIFO.
+Instead, please use the following functions to access a software-managed, multicore safe FIFO.

 void rp2040.fifo.push(uint32_t)